SofianeB/B2SAFE-B2STAGE-Training/ExampleTrainings/iRODS-User-training/iRODS-advanced-User-training.md

 	- In all other cases the data should go to the "demoResc"

 - Implement the policies using *if* or *on*.
-- Which of the two is more advantagous if you think of what you need to alter when one of the cases (policies) changes?
+- Which of the two is more advantageous if you think of what you need to alter when one of the cases (policies) changes?
 - Why would you put the cases tested with *on* in different rules (all carrying the same rule name)?

 ### Solution framework